Paige Software Engineer Salary | $89.1K-$200K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Paige totals $200K per year.
-View the base salary, stock, and bonus breakdowns for Paige's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Paige's total compensation packages.
 Last updated: 11/1/2025

 Company